ventru557/Project2_Group4/README.md

 ## How We Picked the Dataset

-The dataset was chosen from a credit risk analysis repository due to its detailed representation of real-world financial attributes.
+The dataset was from Kaggle.
+The reaosn it was chosen from a credit risk analysis repository due to its detailed representation of real-world financial attributes.
 It includes data on borrowers, loan statuses, and credit grades, making it ideal for predictive modeling of financial risk.

 ---